This was fun, in a not really that much fun kind of way

 - Stroke chin, and then add type: :model, onto the spec declaration because other project needed it and worth a try.
 Problem goes away.

-- Go diving into the spec helper that works, newer versions of Rspec have a cheeky config attribute
+- Go diving into yet another project that has spec helper that works without type: model, newer versions of Rspec have a cheeky config attribute

 I add this to my helper and all the tests pass